 Every year, they visited the Valley to partake in its spiritual activities.
 The wife was a spirit-channeling medium, while her husband was a spiritual assistant.
 They graciously agreed to show us around.

 After saying our farewells to our first guide, we tuned in to our new companions.
 They were eager to share their experiences.
 The information that poured out of them was invaluable.
 An explicit picture of the Valley of dawn quickly evolved.
 They told us the history of the religion from the beginning to the present.
 All of our questions were answered in full detail.
 Although I was interested in what they had to say, my attention drifted elsewhere from time to time.
 I was fascinated by the activities around us.
-There were people dressed up congregating on street corners or middle of a road praying or performing some form of ritual.
-It was something I had not seen before.
+There were people dressed up congregating on street corners or middle of a road praying or performing spirit healing rituals.

 Lost in deep thought, I did not realize we had reached a significant destination- the temple where most spiritual activities occur.
 Outside the temple, a large group had assembled with paper and pen in hand.
 They were soliciting signatures.
 Although I was told that these individuals were collecting signatures to secure soul-cleansing from personal karmic debts, I did not fully comprehend the true meaning behind their actions or the ritual's significance.

 Upon arriving at the temple entrance, our guides approached a temple volunteer standing near the entrance.

 After exchanging a few words, the couple turned to us.
 In an apologetic gesture, they stated that they were sorry for having to end our tour, as they were scheduled to partake in a temple activity and needed to leave.